1109akshatverma/Dashboard-in-a-day/Lab 4 - Data Visualization.md

 ## Overview

-In this lab, you will create and finalize a Power BI report that is ready for publication to the Power BI Service.
-You will explore key features such as conditional formatting, adding a logo to the manufacturer filter, importing a custom visual, and applying a custom theme.
-Additionally, you will use bookmarks to enhance storytelling within the report.
-The lab provides step-by-step guidance with accompanying screenshots, where key actions are highlighted in red or orange boxes to ensure clarity and ease of execution.
+In this lab, you will explore data visualization techniques using Power BI to transform raw data into meaningful insights.
+You will learn how to connect to various data sources, create interactive reports, and design compelling dashboards.
+The lab covers key visualization elements such as charts, graphs, slicers, and filters, helping you enhance data storytelling and decision-making.
+By the end, you will have hands-on experience in building visually impactful reports that drive business insights.

 ### Task 1: